firecraftgaming/rest-exchange-protocol/server/README.md

 # REST Exchange Protocol

-REST Exchange Protocol (REP) is a protocol for exchanging data between a server and a client.
-It is based on the REST architectural style and the HTTP protocol, but also the Websocket protocol.
+This is the host library for REST Exchange Protocol (REP) which is a protocol for exchanging data between a server and a client.
+It is based on the
+REST architectural style and the HTTP protocol, but also the Websocket protocol.
 It is designed to be simple and lightweight, and to be easy to implement.
 The unique thing that is the aim of this protocol is to provide an easy way to create REST apis that works in parallel with websockets to provide a real-time communication between the